Audrey Williams: Marriage difficulties and family

-Divorce from Williams

-On December 31, 1951, after allegations of mutual infidelities and the resumption of her husband's health problems, Williams called from a hotel and told Hank to be out of their Tennessee house by the time she returned.
-Replying to her with a seemingly prophetic statement, Hank Williams stated, "Audrey, I won't live another year without you."
+On December 31, 1951, after allegations of mutual infidelities and the resumption of her husband's health problems, Audrey called from a hotel and told Hank to be out of their Tennessee house by the time she returned.
+Replying to her with a seemingly prophetic statement, Hank stated, "Audrey, I won't live another year without you."

 In June 1952, the couple divorced.
-She was awarded the house, their child, and half of her ex-husband's future royalties on the condition that she never remarry.
+She was awarded the house, their son, and half of her ex-husband's future royalties on the condition that she never remarry.

-In 1953, months after Hank Sr.'s death, Williams paid his second wife, Billie Jean Jones, $30,000 to relinquish the title of "Hank Williams's Widow".
+In 1953, months after Hank Sr.'s death, Audrey paid Hank's second wife, Billie Jean Jones, $30,000 to relinquish the title of "Hank Williams's Widow".
 Both women had been using the description professionally.
-Jones agreed to Williams's terms.
+Billie Jean agreed to Audrey terms.

 Later life and death

-Williams and her son, Hank Jr., became estranged after he turned 18.
+Williams and her son Hank Jr. became estranged after he turned 18.
 She never remarried.
-She died of congestive heart failure on November 4, 1975, at the age of 52.
+She died of congestive heart failure on November 4, 1975 at age 52, in Nashville, Tennessee.